Want to Build a 500hp N54? Easy.

 1. Upgraded Chargepipe

-When you reach the point of 500hp or upwards, you are really going to need a new chargepipe.
+When you reach the point of 500hp or upwards, you are really going to need a performance chargepipe.
 This isn’t a power mod, meaning you shouldn’t expect any performance benefits from it.
 The chargepipe supports boost pressure, and once we starting increasing our boost pressure with our tuner and other mods, the OEM chargepipe is likely to fail.
 The OEM chargepipe is made from plastic, so it is very unstable, and can’t handle high amounts of boost.
 While this isn’t a necessary upgrade, it eventually will become one once you burst your OEM chargepipe from high boost pressure.
 The OEM system will commonly leak boost pressure, resulting in less boost and therefore less power.
 Replacing it ensures you will be holding the maximum boost power possible, and it will prevent the chargepipe from cracking or bursting while you are driving.
 Some people like to upgrade it before they start increasing boost pressures, others just replace it when they blow their stock pipe.
 The choice is up to you, but expect to have to eventually upgrade your chargepipe.
-Prices range from $250 and upwards depending on the blow off valve.
+Prices range from $200 and upwards depending on the blow off valve.

 2. Low-Pressure Fuel Pump (LPFP) – Stage 2 (500hp) or Stage 3 (550+hp)